preignition/program-user-guide/training-course/session-3-translating-a-form-into-different-languages.md

 ## Session overview

-In session 2, you added accessiblity options to your form. &#x20;
+In session 2, you added accessibility options to your form. &#x20;

 In this session you will learn how to translate your form into French and Spanish. &#x20;